dhis2/dhis2-docs/src/commonmark/en/content/user/scheduling.md

 The continuous analytics table job is based on two phases:

-- Latest update: Update of the latest data, where latest refers to the data which has been added, updated or removed since the last time the latest data or the full data was updated.
+- _Latest update:_ Update of the latest data, where latest refers to the data which has been added, updated or removed since the last time the latest data or the full data was updated.
 This process will happen frequently.
-- Full update: Update of all data across all years.
+- _Full update:_ Update of all data across all years.
 This process will happen once per day.

-The continous analytics table job will frequenly update the latest data.
+The continuous analytics table job will frequently update the latest data.
 The latest data process utilizes a special database partition which is used to hold the latest data only.
 This partition can be quickly refreshed due to the relatively small amount of data.
 The partition will grow in size until a full update is performed.
 Once per day, all data for all years will be updated.
 This will clear out the latest partition.

 The analytics table job will by default populate data for all years and data elements.
 The following parameters are available:

-- Full update hour of day: The hour of the day at which the full update will be done.
+- **Full update hour of day:** The hour of the day at which the full update will be done.
 As an example, if you specify 1, the full update will be performed at 1 AM.
-- Last years: The number of last years to populate analytics tables for.
+- **Last years:** The number of last years to populate analytics tables for.
 As an example, if you specify 2 years, the process will update the two last years worth of data, but not update older data.
 This parameter is useful to reduce the time the process takes to complete, and is appropriate if older data has not changed, and when updating the latest data is desired.
-- Skip resource tables: Skip resource tables during the analytics table update process.
+- **Skip resource tables:** Skip resource tables during the analytics table update process.
 This reduces the time the process takes to complete, but leads to changes in metadata not being reflected in the analytics data.

 ### Data synchronization